garyongguanjie/investing101/docs/key-terms.md

 The total amount of money a company receives from its business operations before any expenses are subtracted.
 Also called sales or the "top line."

 ### **Rights Issues**
-When a REIT or company offers existing shareholders the right to buy additional shares at a discount to the current market price, typically to raise capital for growth or debt reduction.
+When a company offers existing shareholders the right to buy new, additional shares at a discount to the current market price, typically to raise capital for growth or debt reduction.
+This is a primary market transaction where the company directly receives funds from investors.

 ### **Risk**
 The possibility that an investment will lose value or not perform as expected.
 Different types include business risk, market risk, and liquidity risk.